Open your home to a Young Person Aging Out of Foster Care

 Join the Let It Be Us Springboard to Adulthood Program

-Our Springboard to Adulthood Program fills a significant need for young people who are in foster care and are at risk for aging out of the system without a family or permanent support system. children who have grown up in the foster care system but never landed in a permanently supportive home.
+Our Springboard to Adulthood Program fills a significant need for young people who are in foster care and are at risk for aging out of the system without a family or permanent support system.
 We believe strongly that all young people deserve and need support as teenagers and young adults to successfully launch into adulthood.
 In Illinois, children age out of the child welfare system when they turn 21 years old.
 That means that a young person who has not reunified with his or her biological parents or family, hasn’t been adopted, or isn’t being supported by a foster home after aging out, is left to navigate young adulthood on his or her own.

 National research shows that children who age out of the foster care system without a robust support system are much more likely to become homeless and much less likely to continue schooling.
 According to research by the University of Chicago’s Chapin Hall, 45% of the girls will become pregnant by the age of 19 and a large percentage of the boys will be imprisoned.
 Only 37% of the young people in Illinois foster care obtain a high school degree.
 Across the country, that statistic is 50%.
 And overall just 3% get to college.
 These young people also earn less than half of their peers as young adults, making a successful launch into adulthood nearly impossible.